maylis98/ytremas_website2022/static/content/projects/project_1.md

   - Photogrammetry
   - SFX
 ---
- Bidule is a video clip based on the music band ToutBleu.
-It highlights the fluid yet rigourous style of the band
+'Tout Bleu' looks for sounds that travel and make travel.
+The result is a dark, bewitching, tense, but also soft music.
+Captured by photogrammetryhe, the cliffs and forests of the South of France support here their sounds, between noise, experimental ambient and purified incantatory trance.